~ cat privacy_policy.md

 - "consent"

-- means the consent of the data subject, which must be a freely given, specific, informed and unambiguous indication of the data subject's wishes by which they, by a statement or clear affirmative action, signify their agreement to the processing of personal data relating to them.
+- means a freely given, specific, informed and unambiguous indication of the data subject's wishes, by a statement or clear affirmative action, signifying agreement to the processing of their personal data.

 - "controller"

-- means the natural or legal person or organisation which, alone or jointly with others, determines the purposes and means of the processing of personal data.
-For the purposes of this Policy, the Company is the data controller of all personal data relating to data subjects (e.g. staff, customers, business contacts) used in our business for our commercial purposes.
+- means the person or organisation which, alone or jointly with others, determines the purposes and means of the processing of personal data.

 - "processor"

-- means the natural or legal person or organisation which processes personal data on behalf of a data controller.
+- means the person or organisation which processes personal data on behalf of a controller.

-- means a living, identified or identifiable natural person about whom the Company holds personal data.
+- means a living, identified or identifiable natural person about whom personal data is held.

 - "EEA"

-- means the European Economic Area, consisting of all EU Member States, Iceland, Liechtenstein and Norway.
+- means the European Economic Area (all EU Member States, Iceland, Liechtenstein and Norway).

 - "personal data"